-How to Restore Gut Flora After Taking Antibiotics
+How to Restore Healthy Gut Flora After Antibiotics (and More)

 By: Courtney Sperlazza, MPH

 - Your gut flora are the microorganisms that line your digestive tract, help digest your food and play a role in everything from your immune system to your weight.

 - Antibiotics, sugar and even stress can throw your gut flora out of balance and do a number on your digestive health.